Geert Wilders: Early life and career

-Wilders started off his political development under his mentor, Frits Bolkestein.

 Wilders was born on 6 September 1963 in the city of Venlo, in the province of Limburg.
 He is the son of Johannes Henricus Andreas Wilders and Anne Maria (Ording) Wilders.
-He is the youngest of four children, and was raised Catholic.
-His father was Dutch; his mother Maria Anne Ourding was born at Sukabumi, the Dutch East Indies (now Indonesia) with a mixed Dutch and Indonesian background.
-His father worked as a manager for the printing and copying manufacturing company Océ, and had hidden from the Germans during the Second World War, an experience so traumatizing that he refused to physically enter Germany even 40 years later.
+He is the youngest of four children and was raised Catholic.
+His father was Dutch; his mother Maria Anne Ourding was born in Sukabumi, the Dutch East Indies (now Indonesia) with a mixed Dutch and Indonesian background.
+His father worked as a manager for the printing and copying manufacturing company Océ.
+Wilders received his secondary education at the Mavo and Havo in Venlo.

-Wilders received his secondary education at the Mavo and Havo middle school and high school in Venlo.
-Reflecting passions that came to the fore later in his career, Wilders took a course in health insurance at the Stichting Opleiding Sociale Verzekeringen in Amsterdam and earned several law certificates at the Dutch Open University.

 Wilders' goal after he graduated from secondary school was to see the world.
 Because he did not have enough money to travel to Australia, his preferred destination, he went to Israel instead and volunteered for a year in a moshav, Tomer, on the West Bank.
 With the money he saved, he travelled to the neighbouring Arab countries, and was moved by the lack of democracy in the region.
 When he returned to the Netherlands, he retained Israeli ideas about counter-terrorism and a "special feeling of solidarity" for the country.

+From September 1983, he fulfilled his military service.
+After training in Bergen op Zoom, he was stationed at the Oranjekazerne in Schaarsbergen until December 1984.
+In 1985 he moved to the Kanaleneiland district of Utrecht.

+In 1984, he began working at the Health Care Insurance Board (Ziekenfondsraad), for which he completed a training program at the in Amsterdam.
+Two years later, he became a legal adviser at the Social Security Supervisory Board.
+During this period, he obtained several partial certificates in law from the Open University of the Netherlands.

+Political career

+Wilders became a member of the right-liberal People's Party for Freedom and Democracy (VVD) in 1989.
+A year later, he was hired as a staff member for the VVD's House of Representatives parliamentary group.
+As an assistant to Robin Linschoten, he focused primarily on the social security system from 1990 to 1994.
+In 1995, he was asked to co-author a report on Hungary with Perry Pierik and László Marácz, in which they strongly criticized the treatment of Hungarian minorities in neighboring countries.
+The report was leaked to de Volkskrant, which interpreted it as reflecting Greater Hungarian ideology and linked it to Wilders' Hungarian partner.

-Living in Utrecht, Wilders initially worked in the health insurance industry.
-His interest in the subject led him into politics as a speech-writer for the Netherlands' People's Party for Freedom and Democracy (VVD).
-Party leader Frits Bolkestein was the first Dutch politician to address the consequences of mass immigration for Dutch society, including a sharp criticism of Muslim immigrants.
+The Hungary report marked the beginning of his role in foreign policy, particularly regarding Eastern Europe and the Middle East.
+This new portfolio brought him closer to party leader Frits Bolkestein.
+Bolkestein was one of the first Dutch politician to address the consequences of mass immigration for Dutch society, including a sharp criticism of Muslim immigrants.
 He set an example for Wilders not only in his ideas but also in his confrontational speaking style.
-Political analyst Anno Bunnik later described Wilders as a "sorcerer's apprentice" to Bolkestein.

-Political career

-In 1997, Wilders was elected for the People's Party for Freedom and Democracy (VVD) to the municipal council of Utrecht, the fourth largest city of the Netherlands.
-He lived in Kanaleneiland, a suburb with cheap social housing and high apartment blocks, which has a relatively high number of immigrants.
+In 1997, Wilders was elected for the VVD to the municipal council of Utrecht, the fourth largest city of the Netherlands.